knative/docs/serving/using-cert-manager-on-gcp.md

   --iam-account=$CLOUD_DNS_SA
 ```

-After obtaining the service account secret, you will need to publish that
+After obtaining the service account secret, publish it to your cluster.
-to your cluster.
-We use the secret name `cloud-dns-key` here, but you can
+This command uses the secret name `cloud-dns-key`, but you can
 choose a different name.

 ```shell